 So, how is SHRED DOG different?
-We will not sell through retailers (only on www.shreddog.com) and we call our pricing Wholesale-to-Consumer because we will sell to the consumer for the same price we would sell to a retailer – before that 100% markup.
-Therefore, we can make the exact same quality jacket as another brand and sell it for ½ the price.
+We will not sell through retailers and we call our pricing Wholesale-to-Consumer because we will sell to the consumer for the same price we would otherwise have sold to a retailer – before that 100% markup.
+Therefore, we can make the same quality jacket as another brand and sell it for ½ the price.
 100% the performance for 50% the price.

 That's Wholesale-to-Consumer pricing.
 That’s RADICALLY-PRICED PERFORMANCE.

 If you have any comments or questions about this, we welcome your comments below!